Douglas Jackson (author)

 Douglas Jackson (born 1956) is a Scottish novelist.
+He is the author of various historical novels and mystery thrillers.

+Early life

-Jackson grew up in the town of Jedburgh in the Scottish Borders.
-A journalist on local and national newspapers for 36 years, Jackson left The Scotsman, where he was assistant editor, in 2009 to become a full-time writer.
+Jackson was born in the town of Jedburgh in the Scottish Borders and now lives in Stirling.
+Originally a journalist by profession on local and national newspapers for 36 years, Jackson rose to become Assistant Editor of The Scotsman, before leaving in 2009 to be a full-time writer.